barbagroup/pygbe_lspr_paper/repro_packs/repro_results_plots/README.md

 # Reproducibility results-plots package

-This directory contains the necessary information to reproduce the results figures and visualizations of the paper: PyGBe-LSPR—Computational nanoplasmonics for biosensing applications
+This directory contains the necessary information to reproduce the figures of the paper: PyGBe-LSPR—Computational nanoplasmonics for biosensing applications

 To be able to reproduce these results the user needs python and Jupyter notebooks.